nogibjj/Leonard_Eshun_Mini_Project_Seven/User Manual.md

 > [!IMPORTANT]
 > It's important to provide the arguments in the order and formats as desribed above for the CLI to work.
+>When adding arguments like lists or dictionary, please ensure that the outer quotes are double quotes and the individual inner items have single quotes (or vice-versa) so it knows where the list starts and ends.

 **Examples:**